DPanknin/modelagnosic_superior_training/README.md

 ---
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 modelagnostic_superior_training implements a model-agnostic active learning approach for regression.
 In particular, it implements sampling from the model-agnostic superior training density, which is calculated via the Spatially Adaptive Bandwidth Estimation in Regression (SABER) approach.
-SABER is a sparse Mixture of Gaussian processes model with implementation is GPyTorch and PyTorch.
+SABER is a sparse Mixture of Gaussian processes model with implementation in GPyTorch and PyTorch.

 ## Examples, Tutorials, and Documentation